MicrosoftDocs/learn/learn-pr/azure/troubleshoot-azure-network-infrastructure/includes/3-exercise-troubleshoot-networking-with-network-watcher.md

     ![Screenshot that shows an IP flow test.](../media/3-ip-flow-test.png)

-1. Examine the results.
-They show that access is denied because of NSG and security rules.
+1. The Result shows Access denied because of NSG and security rules.

 In this exercise, you have successfully used Network Watcher tools to discover the connectivity issue between the two subnets.
 Communication is allowed one way but blocked the other way because of NSG rules.